 1. Physical attraction

 Physical attraction manifests in the all too familiar symptoms of a racing heart, dilated pupils, butterflies in the stomach, and so on.
-A connection can begin with physical chemistry, and end when it fades.
+A connection can begin with physical intimacy, and end when it fades.
 This doesn’t make it less valid as long as there’s clarity that all parties are looking for a purely physical bond.

 2. Intellectual connection